tchar/xml-express-middleware/README.md

 Key | Value | Description
 --- | --- | ---
 transformXmlKeys | string:[decamelize|camelize|none], default:'none' | transform the xml keys
-rootXmlKey | string, default:null | adds a root xml to the xml tree, nothing if it is null transformJsonKeys | string:[decamelize|camelize|none], default:'none' | transform the json properties sendName | string, default: 'send' | the name of the function to be added to res. default is send meaning will override res' default send method.
+rootXmlKey | string, default:elements | adds a root xml to the xml tree transformJsonKeys | string:[decamelize|camelize|none], default:'none' | transform the json properties
+sendName | string, default: 'send' | the name of the function to be added to res. default is send meaning will override res' default send method.